open-socialism/open-socialism-site/open-socialism/criticisms/there-are-great-dc-countries.md

 This all results in the countries of origin of the corporations becoming richer, but the money is going to select few so the wealth inequality increases.

 In short, DC is in control of the world and a global system.
 Successful DC countries are only possible with a large number of poor people around the world making the goods.
-A system that is doing pretty well but parasitic is ultimately not good system when all the effected people are considered.
+A system that is doing pretty well but is parasitic is ultimately not a good system when all the effected people are considered.

-## DC countries with natural resources have less inequality

-[Thomas Piketty argues that during a recession wealth inequality increases](http://www.nybooks.com/articles/2014/05/08/thomas-piketty-new-gilded-age/){:target="_blank"}.
-The reasoning is that the ratio between income from existing capital and income from labor is more skewed towards capital during a recession during which labor is hit harder.

-Countries with a lot of natural resources eg. Australia are buffered against this effect because exploiting those resources provides more reliable income than countries that don't eg. Japan

 ## Wealth inequality / corruption of democracy is a snowballing process